 Did you know anyone when you moved to Mount Vernon?
 Any advice for newcomers on the best way to meet people?

-It was an easy transition to Mount Vernon because my husband was born and raised here and already had roots.
-His family has lived here for over a century!
-I was welcomed warmly and it didn’t take long before I called this city “home.”
+Socially it was an easy transition when I moved to Mount Vernon because my husband was born and raised here and already had roots.
+His family has lived in Mount Vernon for over a century!
+I was welcomed warmly and it didn’t take long before I called Mount Vernon “home.”
 We are lucky to have great neighbors.
 The neighborhood is also attracting a few young families who are tired of living in New York City and want to raise their families in the suburbs.

 Can you describe your social life?